 CBD can be absorbed via the skin, so older adults with arthritis have even more options for integrating CBD into their pain management programs.

-It’s also been demonstrated by people in palliative care that regular use of CBD or THC topical products can relieve pain.
+It’s also been demonstrated by people in palliative care that regular use of CBD or THC topical products may promote reduced pain.
 So, we believe that CBD cream can potentially offer some much-needed relief from inflammation and pain in seniors with arthritis.

 Is CBD safe to use?